 Victims in a personal injury lawsuit can receive different types of damages:

-• Medical expenses – Covers doctor visits, hospital stays, surgeries, and therapy.
+Medical expenses – Covers doctor visits, hospital stays, surgeries, prescriptions, rehabilitation, and future care.

-• Pain and suffering – Addresses physical and emotional distress from the injury.
+Pain and suffering – Addresses physical pain and emotional distress from the injury.
+California places no cap on these general damages in an ordinary injury case.

 Comparative Negligence and Fault Laws

-Not all accidents are one person’s fault.
-Some states follow comparative negligence rules.
-This means the injured party can still receive money even if they were partly at fault.
-However, their compensation is reduced based on their level of fault.
+Not all accidents are one person's fault.
+California follows pure comparative negligence, established in the California Supreme Court case Li v.
+Yellow Cab Co.
+This means an injured party can still recover compensation even if they were partly at fault, with their award reduced by their percentage of fault.

 For example, if a jury finds a victim 20% responsible for a car accident, their payout is reduced by 20%.
-In some states, victims can’t collect money if they are more than 50% at fault.
+Unlike "modified" comparative negligence states that bar recovery once a victim is more than 50% at fault, California places no such cutoff, so even a mostly-at-fault victim can recover something.

 A personal injury lawyer helps prove the other party was mostly to blame.
 This is crucial when dealing with an insurance company, which may try to shift fault to lower payouts.
 Understanding these laws can help victims recover compensation fairly.